MEET OUR FAMILIES

 As a family of five, there were certainly struggles and the biggest of which was housing!
 We would find a bigger apartment that we could afford and then the cost would jump and we would be forced to something smaller to afford it.
 Then it would happen all over again, one time even needing to live in a fifth wheel when nothing affordable was available.

 Our current living situation is not the best.
 With leaks and ventilation problems, the apartment has a severe mold and dry rot problem.
 The problem has negatively impacted our health and our budget.
 We have to replace clothes, shoes, bedding, etc. frequently due to mildew smell or things getting brittle and damaged from constant moisture and then drying them out.
 It has just become too much.
+I have always dreamed of the opportunity to join the Habitat for Humanity program but we never quite met the requirements.
+I have worked hard and now being selected and having this opportunity is so exciting.
+This will be life changing!
+It is almost unbelievable that I will soon have a beautiful home for me and my family.

 Meet The Foote Family - House #82